The 7 biggest COVID-19 vaccine myths

 If you decide to cancel your private health insurance policy and then open a new one in six or 12 months’ time, you’ll be required to re-serve your waiting period.
 A waiting period is the time-frame you have to wait before you can start claiming benefits on your cover, and it applies to both Hospital and Extras cover.

-If you cancel your private health insurance and you’ve been getting the benefit of government financial incentives, such as avoiding the Lifetime Health Cover loading and receiving the age-based discount, these will all be recalculated.
-This means, if you do decide to take out private health insurance in the future, you may not be eligible for the same discounts and loading exemptions you had initially.
+If you cancel your private health insurance and you’ve been getting the benefit of government financial incentives (such as avoiding the Lifetime Health Cover loading and receiving the age-based discount), if you do decide to take out private health insurance in the future, you may not be eligible for the same discounts and loading exemptions you had initially.

 Still not sure whether keeping your private health insurance is the right decision for you and your family?
-If you're looking for ways to reduce the cost of your premium, check out our article, A guide to saving money on your health insurance cover.
-We also encourage you to do a cover review; head to our article, Everything you need to know about reviewing your cover for more information or call 13 16 42.
+We encourage you to do a cover review; head to our article, Everything you need to know about reviewing your cover for more information or call 13 16 42.

 1Pre-Existing Conditions have a waiting period of 12 months.

-3Subject to your chosen level of cover, policy exclusions, waiting periods and limits.
+3Subject to: level of Extras cover, policy exclusions, waiting periods & limits.
+Other T&Cs apply.

-4Not available to residents of QLD and TAS who have ambulance services provided by their State ambulance schemes, or pension and health care card holders who have ambulance services provided by State ambulance schemes (check entitlements with Centrelink if unsure).
+4Not available to: (i) QLD residents who have ambulance services provided by their State ambulance schemes; (ii) TAS residents who are covered under state ambulance schemes in TAS and when travelling in mainland Australia except NSW, SA or QLD; or (iii) pension and health care card holders who have ambulance services provided by State ambulance schemes (check entitlements with Centrelink if unsure).

 6This waiver is only available to members who have held Hospital cover for at least the previous two months, have not previously used their waiver with us or any other fund, have been admitted to a hospital and are under the care of an addiction medicine specialist or consultant psychiatrist.